-Tracer uptake in tissue can be normalized for the differences in body weight, administered dose, and plasma clearance of the tracer, by dividing it with tracer uptake in reference tissue.
+Radiopharmaceutical uptake in tissue can be normalized for the differences in body weight, administered dose, and plasma clearance of the radiopharmaceutical, by dividing it with radiopharmaceutical uptake in reference tissue.

-Ratios are often used to analyse brain receptor studies as the first option, before any specific model has been validated for the radiotracer.
+Ratios are often used to analyse brain receptor studies as the first option, before any specific model has been validated for the radiopharmaceutical.
 Cerebellum can often be used as reference tissue in receptor studies.
 In diagnostic brain studies the other hemisphere may be used instead to calculate asymmetry index.
-In tumour studies, healthy tissue can be used as reference to calculate tumour-to-normal tissue ratio (T/N), or tumour-to-background ratio (TBR); muscle and liver is also frequently used as reference (T/M and TLR, respectively).The term SUV ratio (SUVR or SUR) is commonly used, when ratio is calculated from SUV of tissue and reference tissue; however, the ratio can be calculated from the original radioactivity concentrations as well, since the units are cancelled out from the ratio.
+Disease models in animals are often designed to, for instance, use the other brain hemisphere as healthy reference, or one of the kidneys as the control organ.
+In tumour studies, healthy tissue can be used as reference to calculate tumour-to-normal tissue ratio (T/N), or tumour-to-background ratio (TBR); muscle and liver is also frequently used as reference (T/M and TLR, respectively).The term SUV ratio (SUVR or SUR) is commonly used, when ratio is calculated from SUV of tissue and reference tissue or blood; however, the ratio can be calculated from the original radioactivity concentrations as well, since the units are cancelled out from the ratio.

 Ratio versus SUV